-Much of our mind activity comes from the stimuli around us; light, noise, touch, smells.
+Much of our mind’s activity comes from the stimuli around us; light, noise, touch, and smell.
 Flotation tank therapy removes those stimuli.
 Flotation tank therapy involves lying down in a tank or pod containing highly salted water that has been heated to body temperature.
-Think of a shallow salt bath with or without a lid that is either sound proofed and has the equivalent of black out paint to remove both sound and light or in an environment where there is soothing ambient light and calming music.
+Think of a shallow salt bath with or without a lid that is either soundproofed and has the equivalent of black out paint to remove both sound and light or in an environment where there is soothing ambient light and calming music.

 Centuries ago, the spiritual traditions of China and India experimented with sensory deprivation techniques.
 However, it was Dr. John Lily who created modern flotation therapy in 1954.
 It became known as Restricted Environmental Stimulation Therapy (REST).
 And rest is just what your mind and body gets from this activity.

 With your body effectively suspended in water in a soothing environment, with stimuli minimized, you enter a state of deep relaxation.
 Mental and physical stress is diminished as the flotation experience relieves muscle tension, aches and pains, quiets mental activity and reduces the level of cortisol, (the stress hormone) in your body.
 Flotation calms your nervous system and mind.
 People describe a sense of overwhelming peace as a result of the stillness and weightlessness that the unique floating environment provides.